Witness for the Defense (Star Trek: The Role Playing Game)

 Witness for the Defense is a 1983 role-playing game adventure for Star Trek: The Role Playing Game published by FASA.

-Contents
+Plot summary

-Witness for the Defense is FASA's second published adventure for Star Trek: The Role Playing Game and features the Horta from the episode "The Devil in the Dark".
+Witness for the Defense is an adventure which features the Horta from the episode "The Devil in the Dark".

+Publication history

+Witness for the Defense is the second adventure published by FASA for Star Trek: The Role Playing Game.

 Reception

 William A. Barton reviewed Witness for the Defense in Space Gamer No. 70.
 Barton commented that "Witness For The Defense is a well-constructed adventure for ST:RPG and should provide a satisfying session of play for a crew of Star Fleet players - especially those who particularly enjoyed the Horta episode of the old series."